zsakowitz/2023-24-asian-worlds/Homework/Fall Semester Exam Prep.md

 - Culture spread to make golden ages during [[Song Dynasty]] and [[Gupta Empire]]

 **Topic Sentences**
-- Cross-cultural interactions led to Buddhism and Islam spreading throughout China and South Asia.
+- Cross-cultural interactions and something else led to Buddhism and Islam spreading throughout China and South Asia.
-- topic sentence 2
+- China and South Asia both used cross-cultural marriage policies to stay in power and retain peace.
 - topic sentence 3
 - ...